Kogarah North Precinct Public Domain Plan

 State and Local Government should be ensuring that the infrastructure is in place before allowing these massive high density developments to take place.
 They should be ensuring that we still have a liveable and lovable city in which to live.
 This hope is disappearing rapidly and overpopulation is ruining a once great place to live.
 Sydney for the last 15 or 20 years has being subjected to an horrendous lack of vision.
 Whatever happened to the imagination of the past (think Sydney Harbour Bridge, Snowy Mountains Scheme)?
 Great infrastructure projects were formulated with a plan for the future.
 Nowadays the planning is to build high rise residential developments, clog up the place and then hope the city will function like a modern city.
 Pathetic.
 Sydney is going downhill fast and only the elites in their ivory towers who don't have to live in areas like Kogarah will be the only ones who benefit.

-AVS almost 6 years ago
+AVS over 6 years ago

 Good plan but if you live in north side and wanted to drive for shopping to the kogarah cebtral, there’s no proper road (no one gives a way in princess highway and there’s no clear way signs) and parking is always a problem.

-Rav almost 6 years ago
+Rav over 6 years ago

 While I appreciate the need for housing due to an increased goal of 8 million for Sydney, does the development need to be without a soul.
 Have a height restriction and stick to it.
 Have some imagination with the architecture, no more boxes of clad high rise.
 Have the buildings set back with gardens.
 Have more than adequate parking.
 More greenspace instead of trying to take it from the local schools.
 More trees.
 Think about with the increased population what local facilities will be needed by the population instead of having this as an afterthought. work with the NSW government to see how this will impact upon the demand for the increased services such as education, transport, medical ,police etc.

-TRC almost 6 years ago
+TRC over 6 years ago

 I know there is a lot of opposition to rezoning, but I want everyone to think about alternatives: horizontal growth and 2hr travel to the city has become unsustainable.
 The city has to grow upwards, not only in Kogarah.
 Trains (currently every 10 mins) will increase in frequency for sure, buses will also respond to the demand.
 The big "if" is the infrastructure planning: Kogarah Public school, for example, is already full: the 4th demountable classroom was squeezed into the playground.
 More space and 2-storey classroom buildings are needed there.
 High School will also need extension.
 Parking is a huge problem in Kogarah and has been for a long time.
 Typically 1, rarely 2 car spaces are allocated for each 2-bedroom unit, and I know several families with 3 cars.
 Developers need for a rethink there (council has to form the rules), and also there needs to be at least one decent size public car park.
 Roads need to be widened to handle increased traffic, and green zones between Victor and Victoria Streets and Hogben park must not be compromised.
 Research into details of our projected infrastructure needs (growing number of students, patients in the hospitals, cars etc) is extremely important.